Bluebell Image

 Welcome to waresleywood.co.uk, a website dedicated to providing information on all topics relating to the Waresley and Gransden Woods reserves of The Wildlife Trust for Bedfordshire, Cambridgeshire and Northamptonshire.

-As of Friday 11th October, the Waresley and Gransden woods have been reopened to the public.
-A couple of paths remain temporarily closed until the ground dries enough for rut removal along them.
-The newly profiled ride section will remain closed for two years to allow for the ground to resettle and re-vegetate.
+One of the paths in the wood still remains temporarily closed until the ground dries enough for rut removal along it.
+This closure means that the first section of the re-profiled "main ride" has become a cul de sac, without exit.
+The second, newly profiled ride section will remain closed for two years to allow the ground to resettle and re-vegetate.

 Post to X